Ram Madhvani: Advertisements

-Design at the Asia Pacific Awards.
 Happydent has also been voted one of the Top 20 Commercials of the Millennium by the Gunn Report, with Ram ranked number 11 in the Most Awarded Directors by the same report.
 It was the only Indian advertisement on the list.
 The Commercials for Happydent and LMN, directed by Ram, were amongst the Top 20 of the last twenty years in the Shots magazine.

 In 2012, Ram was the president of the jury for film craft at Adfest Bangkok.

-In 2011, an advertisement he directed for Hippo Baked Munchies won Silver for Best Direction in the Film Craft Awards at Adfest Bangkok.
-In 2022, Ram has also been a part of the jury for the Best Drama Series Category for International Academy Of Television Arts & Science Awards.

-Ram has also won numerous awards at the Indian Advertising Festivals.